hg2006/A-simple-interpreter/README.md

-# An intepreter for Faux Racket, W23 ,CS 146
+# An intepreter for Faux Racket, CS 146, W23

 ## Table of Content
 - [The Interpreter and Faux Racket](#the-interpreter-and-faux-racket)